vintasoftware/playbook/guidelines/guideline_javascript.md

 <!-- Things to consider:
-VALIDATE: Maybe we should make a lib eslint-config-vinta?
 VALIDATE: Should we always use const (except for async and generators) or function?
-VALIDATE: Where do we stand on using Hooks, Context Providers, Lazy/Suspense?
 VALIDATE: Cleaner code with async/await instead of promises?
 VALIDATE: Should we add react-testing-library?
 -->